 Organize and store you photos in acid-free folders and boxes which are free of chemicals that can damage your photos.
 Vendors such as Kolo and Archival Methods have a wide variety of storage solutions for printed photos, slides and negatives.

-Treat Them With Care
+Treat Your Family Photos With Care

 How you handle your pictures is also important.
 Be sure that your work area is clean and dry.
 Wash your hands before dealing with photos and wear 100% cotton gloves to keep oils from your hands from getting on the pictures.

-Back Up Your Pictures
+Back Up Your Family Pictures

 No one wants to think about a natural disaster like a tornado or a man-made disaster such as an overflowing water heater destroying their precious family photos, but it happens.
 The best way you can guarantee that your family’s pictures last for a long time is to digitize them through scanning.

 You can hire someone to scan your photos or you can undertake the project yourself.
 If you decide to scan your pictures yourself, it pays to invest in a good photo scanner, not just the scanner on your 4-in-1 printer.
-A quality flat-bed scanner like the Epson V550 is a good starter scanner that will also you to digitize printed photos, slides and negatives.
+A quality flat-bed scanner like the Epson V600 is a good starter scanner that will also you to digitize printed photos, slides and negatives.
 The

 If organizing and preserving your family’s photographs seems too overwhelming or time consuming for you, contact a Personal Photo Organizer.
 Find one near you through the Association of Personal Photo Organizers.